zh4ui/avtcore-multiplex-guidelines/draft-ietf-avtcore-multiplex-guidelines.md

   establishes the RTP session(s).

-Use additional SSRCs additional Media Sources:
+Use additional SSRCs for additional Media Sources:
 : In
   the cases where an RTP endpoint needs to transmit additional media streams of the same media type in the application, with the same